A home, a yard, a never-ending adventure

 Directions

-- Once your mustard has rested for a day, stir the mixture again.
+7. Once your mustard has rested for a day, stir the mixture again.
 It should be just a little dry at this point.
 Taste it.
-If it’s too hot for you, add a little water.
-If you like the heat where it is, add a little vinegar/beer/wine to keep it there.
+If it’s too hot for you, add a little water and let it go for another day to reduce the heat.
+Once you have the heat where you like it, add a little vinegar/beer/wine to fix it there.

 Mustard variations